akeranen/senml-spec/draft-jennings-core-senml-02.md

 ~~~~

 The following shows a hexdump of the EXI produced from encoding the
 following XML example.
-Note that while this example is similar to the
+Note that this example is similar to the
 first example in {{co-ex}} in JSON format.